Keith-S-Thompson/random-passwords/README.md

     gen-password -len 12 -lower -1decimal -1punctuation

 Some sites restrict which punctuation characters can be used.
-Use the `-1charset` option for that.
+Use the `-1charset` option for that (which can be given multiple times).

 ### UPDATE, Wed 2014-08-06 :